vivek075/Concepts/Microservices-Q&A.md

 Implement reconciliation jobs.

-## 34. Q: How do you roll back a failed deployment?
+## 34. How do you roll back a failed deployment?
 A: Keep old version running (Blue/Green).
 Roll back traffic via feature flag or routing switch in Kubernetes.

-## 35. Q: How do you prevent a single client from overwhelming your services?
+## 35. How do you prevent a single client from overwhelming your services?
 A: Implement rate limiting (token bucket, leaky bucket) at API Gateway (Kong, Spring Cloud Gateway).

-## 36. Q: How do you handle huge payloads between services (e.g., 50MB JSON)?
+## 36. How do you handle huge payloads between services (e.g., 50MB JSON)?
 A: Switch to gRPC with Protobuf (binary, smaller size).

 Chunk uploads.

 Store in S3-like storage, pass reference IDs instead of raw payload.

-## 37. Q: How do you migrate a monolith to microservices?
+## 37. How do you migrate a monolith to microservices?
 A: Use Strangler Fig Pattern → gradually carve out modules as microservices, integrate via API Gateway.

-## 38. Q: How do you test microservices that depend on other services?
+## 38. How do you test microservices that depend on other services?
 A: Unit Tests → isolated.

 Contract Tests (Pact).